Treaty of Union: Treaty negotiations

-It was agreed that England and Scotland would each appoint thirty-one commissioners to conduct the negotiations.
-The Scottish Parliament then began to arrange an election of the commissioners to negotiate on behalf of Scotland, but in September 1705, the leader of the Country Party, the Duke of Hamilton, who had previously attempted to obstruct the negotiation of a treaty, proposed that the Scottish commissioners should be nominated by the Queen, and this was agreed.
+It was agreed that Anne as Queen of England and Scots would appoint thirty-one Royal commissioners from each nation to conduct the negotiations.
+The Parliament of Scotland then began to arrange an election of the commissioners to negotiate on behalf of Scotland, but in September 1705, the leader of the Country Party, the Duke of Hamilton, who had previously attempted to obstruct the negotiation of a treaty, proposed that the Scottish commissioners should be nominated by the Queen, and this was agreed.
 In practice, the Scottish commissioners were nominated on the advice of the Duke of Queensberry and the Duke of Argyll.

-Of the Scottish commissioners who were subsequently appointed, twenty-nine were members of the governing Court Party, while one was a member of the Squadron Volante.
+Of the Scots commissioners who were subsequently appointed, twenty-nine were members of the governing Court Party, while one was a member of the Squadron Volante.
 At the head of the list was Queensberry himself, with the Lord Chancellor of Scotland, the Earl of Seafield.
 George Lockhart of Carnwath, a member of the opposition Cavalier Party, was the only commissioner opposed to union.
 The thirty-one English commissioners included government ministers and officers of state, such as the Lord High Treasurer, the Earl of Godolphin, the Lord Keeper, Lord Cowper, and a large number of Whigs who supported union.
 Most Tories in the Parliament of England were not in favour of a union, and only one was among the commissioners.

-Negotiations between the English and Scottish commissioners began on 16 April 1706 at the Cockpit-in-Court in London.
+Negotiations between the English and Scots commissioners began on 16 April 1706 at the Cockpit-in-Court in London.
 The sessions opened with speeches from William Cowper, the English Lord Keeper, and from Lord Seafield, the Scottish Lord Chancellor, each describing the significance of the task.
 The commissioners did not carry out their negotiations face to face, but in separate rooms.
 They communicated their proposals and counter-proposals to each other in writing, and there was a blackout on news from the negotiations.
 Each side had its own particular concerns.
-Within a few days, England gained a guarantee that the Hanoverian dynasty would succeed Queen Anne to the Scottish crown, and Scotland received a guarantee of access to colonial markets, in the hope that they would be placed on an equal footing in terms of trade.
+Within a few days, England gained a guarantee that the Hanoverian dynasty would succeed Queen Anne to the Scots crown, and Scotland received a guarantee of access to colonial markets, in the hope that they would be placed on an equal footing in terms of trade.

+Finalising negotiations

-After the negotiations ended on 22 July 1706, acts of parliament were drafted by both parliaments to implement the agreed Articles of Union.
-The Scottish proponents of union believed that failure to agree to the Articles would result in the imposition of a union under less favourable terms, and English troops were stationed just south of the Scottish border and also in northern Ireland as an "encouragement".
+After the negotiations ended on 22 July 1706, separate acts of parliament were drafted by both parliaments to implement the agreed Articles of Union.
+The Scots proponents of union believed that failure to agree to the Articles would result in the imposition of a union under less favourable terms, and English troops were stationed just south of the Scottish border and also in northern Ireland as an "encouragement".
 Months of fierce debate in both capital cities and throughout both kingdoms followed.
-In Scotland, the debate on occasion dissolved into civil disorder, most notably by the notorious 'Edinburgh Mob'.
-The prospect of a union of the kingdoms was deeply unpopular among the Scottish population at large, and talk of an uprising was widespread.
-However, the treaty was signed and the documents were rushed south with a large military escort.
+In Scotland, the debate on occasion dissolved into civil disorder, most notably involving the notorious "Edinburgh Mob", which threatened "Destruction to all the Promoters of the Union".